now enrolling participants and instructors for 2021!

 instructor / participant enrollment

 Interested in enrolling in the School of Dirt or helping out as an instructor?
-Email charlie@urbandirt.org and we'll keep you up to date as the School shifts into higher gear!
+Email charlie@urbandirt.org to stay tuned to details as the School shifts into higher gear!

 support us